Our Promise: Inspiring Growth Where Your Child is Planted

 When To Seek a Referral for Occupational Therapy.

 Download our helpful resource below to see some of the common reasons children are referred for an occupational therapy evaluation.
-Please note that while every child may struggle with one or more of these areas, an occupational therapy referral is warranted if these problem areas significantly impact a child’s independence in the home, school, community, or play.
+Please note that while every child may have some level of difficulty with one or more of these areas, an occupational therapy referral my be indicated if these problem areas significantly impact a child’s independence in the home, school, community, or play.